 The Senior Management Committee (SRMANCOM) approved the Bank's annual training program.
-This includes in-house seminar on topics such as anti-money laundering, sound credit risk management, fraud risk and control awareness, information security, business continuity management, bank security, financial consumer protection, data privacy, signature verification, customer service, cash operation training, fair debt collection practices, problem solving and conflict resolution, and pandemic awareness and wellness seminar.

-Specific external training program to enhance the knowledge of the concerned employee in their respective field is also in place.
+This includes in-house seminar on topics such as anti-money laundering, sound credit risk management, fraud risk and control awareness, information security, business continuity management, bank security, financial consumer protection, data privacy, customer service, cash operation training, related party transaction, and pandemic awareness and wellness seminar.
+This also includes specific external training program to enhance the knowledge of the concerned employee in their respective field.

-The following are the trainings attended by the directors and executive management for the year 2021:
+The following are the trainings attended by the directors and executive management for the year 2022: